 Sprinkle the baking soda on top.

-Pour the heavy cream into the pan and stir it until everything is combined.
+Pour the heavy whipping cream into the sugar mixture and stir it until everything is combined.

 This is how the mixture will look when it’s starting to cook.